nucleuscloud/neosync/README.md

 Neosync is a fully dockerized setup which makes it easy to get up and running.

-We provide a `compose.yml` file that contains production image references that allow you to get up and running with just a few commands without having to build anything on your system.
+A [compose.yml](./compose.yml) file at the root contains production image refs that allow you to get up and running with just a few commands without having to build anything on your system.

 Neosync uses the newer `docker compose` command, so be sure to have that installed on your machine.